John Barrett (Hebrew scholar)

 John Barrett (1753 – 15 November 1821) of Trinity College Dublin, Ireland, was a noted Hebrew scholar.

 Career

 Barrett was born the son of a Church of Ireland priest in County Laois.
-He was known as a Trinity College Dublin don for most of his career and recognized as an eccentric.
+He was known as a Trinity College Dublin don for most of his career and was recognized as an eccentric.
 He saved his income and left £80,000 "to feed the hungry and clothe the naked" upon his death.